Vrlika: History

 The oldest evidence for human life in this region is from 30,000 BC.
-During the Bronze Age, between 1900-1600 BC, there was the so-called Cetina culture on the territory of Vrlika municipality.
+During the Bronze Age, between 1900 and 1600 BC, there was the so-called Cetina culture on the territory of Vrlika municipality.
 Archaeologists have found ancient graves, a Bronze Age sword and other smaller items dating back to that period.
 These findings made it clear that in the past this land was densely populated.
 Prior to the arrival of the Romans, the Illyrian tribe of Dalmatae are said to have inhabited the region.
 After multiple wars, lasting for as long as 250 years, in the year 9 AD they were finally defeated and annexed by the Romans.

 The history of the town begins in the 7th century when it was formed a village on the spring of the river Cetina, in a field below the mountain Dinara.
-In the 9th century probably during the time of Duke Branimir of Croatia, the Church of Holy Salvation "Crkva Sv.
+In the 9th century, probably during the time of Duke Branimir of Croatia, the Church of Holy Salvation "Crkva Sv.
 Spasa" was built near Vrlika, then called Vrh Rike.
-The Church was built by old Croatian Gostiha of Cetina "Cetinski župan Gastika" in memory of his mother and his sons.
+The church was built by old Croatian Gostiha of Cetina "Cetinski župan Gastika" in memory of his mother and his sons.

-Vrlika was first mentioned in written sources in 1069, as the seat of Cetin County (Cetinska županija) - the old Croatian county, which included the towns of: Glavaš, Prozor, Sinj, Trilj, Stolac, Gradac, Nutjak, Tugare and Poljic parish (Poljička župa).
+Vrlika was first mentioned in written sources in 1069, as the seat of Cetin County (Cetinska županija) – the old Croatian county, which included the towns of: Glavaš, Prozor, Sinj, Trilj, Stolac, Gradac, Nutjak, Tugare and Poljic parish (Poljička župa).
 Of the five old Croatian counties (Imotska, Zminjska, Kliška i Dridska) that were located in the area of the current Split-Dalmatia County, Cetinska County was the largest.

-In the year 1406 King Ladislaus of Naples gives Prozor Fortress, at that time Castrum Werhlychky as a center of Vrlička župa, to the Croatian noble Hrvoje Vukčić.
-During the medieval period Vrlika, along with the rest of the Balkans, experienced invasion and subsequent occupation by the Ottoman Empire.
-During the Ottoman rule the local population of Vrlika was forced to convert to Islam or leave.
-Many of the original settlers from Vrlika left for the island Olib in the Adriatic Sea off the Croatian coast.
+In the year 1406, King Ladislaus of Naples gave Prozor Fortress, at that time Castrum Werhlychky as a center of Vrlička župa, to the Bosnian nobleman Hrvoje Vukčić.
+During the medieval period, Vrlika, along with the rest of the Balkans, experienced invasion and subsequent occupation by the Ottoman Empire in 1522.
+During the Ottoman rule, the local population of Vrlika was forced to convert to Islam or leave.
+Many of the original settlers from Vrlika left for the island of Olib in the Adriatic Sea off the Croatian coast.
+During Ottoman rule, it was nahija centre as "Vrhrika" initially in Croatian vilayet of Sanjak of Bosnia between 1522 and 1537, laterly in Sanjak of Kilis between 1537 and 1688.

-In the late 17th century, the town was liberated from the Ottomans by the Republic of Venice as a result of the Morean War.
+In 1688, the town was liberated from the Ottomans by the Republic of Venice as a result of the Morean War.
 Locally, the uprising against the Ottomans was led by Croatian priest Father Josip Bogić.
+It was again occupied by Ottomans briefly in 1715 during Ottoman–Venetian War (1714–1718).
 During French rule (1805–1814), Vrlika became a municipality in the Šibenik district.
 Franz Joseph I of Austria visited Vrlika in 1875 and noted impressions in his diary.

 The town was part of the Republic of Serbian Krajina on August 26, 1991.
+It was liberated by Croatian troops in 5 August 1995 during Operation Storm.